Using liteAPI webhooks

 This determines which events will be sent to your endpoint.

-You can subscribe to multiple events per webhook, but routing logic will be needed as different events have different response formats.
+You can subscribe to multiple events per webhook, but routing logic will be needed as different events — especially hotel versus flight — can use different payload shapes inside request and response.

 Custom request headers